Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 Isiah Kiner-Falefa At The Plate

-- In five games this season, he has homered (6.6%, and 2% of his trips to the dish).
+- He has gone deep in 6.5% of his games this season, and 2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.